-A major misconception about Into the Woods is that the authors were inspired by Bruno Bettelheim's book The Uses of Enchantment.
-It's worth looking into the sources of this misconception and what Sondheim and Lapine have actually said about how and whether influence Bettelheim's book influenced the creation of the show.
+A misconception about Into the Woods is that the authors were inspired by Bruno Bettelheim's book The Uses of Enchantment.
+It's worth looking into the sources of this misconception and what Sondheim and Lapine have said about whether Bettelheim's book influenced the creation of the show.

 "As he worked on fleshing out the individual characters, Mr. Lapine not only drew on his own knowledge of Freud and Jung (one of his early plays, 'Twelve Dreams,' explored, among other things, the split between the two schools of analytic theory), he also read studies by such authors as the child psychologist Bruno Bettelheim, the Jungian theorist Marie-Louise von Franz and folklorists Iona and Peter Opie."

 Frank Rich's review of the original Broadway production also mentioned Bettelheim:

 "One needn't necessarily have read Bruno Bettelheim's classic Freudian analysis to realize that, in remaking Grimm stories, Mr. Sondheim's lyrics and Mr. Lapine's book tap into the psychological mother lode from which so much of life and literature spring."

 When the commercial video of the original Broadway production was first broadcast on PBS, there was a segment in which Sondheim and Lapine were interviewed by Edwin Newman.
 Lapine himself mentioned Bettelheim in this interview.

 "One of the reasons I liked writing it was because as I read the fairy tales as an adult, I could see how you could take the opposite point of view, you could read Bettelheim and find out the great message that they have but you could also read 'Jack and the Beanstalk' and look at Jack as something of a thief, and Cinderella as an imposter."